 This is the most complete public record of Geographies of Trash that exists.
 Some pieces never made it here — picked up before they were logged, never publicly claimed, or simply gone.

 Search by color, material, object, scene, or location type.
-Queries AI vision descriptions of all 3,001 pieces.

 JPG, PNG, WEBP